 speaker

 CFO

-Yeah, I think in general, the asset yields that we saw in the quarter pretty consistent with the yields on closing of transactions last quarter.
-We're not really seeing asset yields jumping into the mid double digits by any stretch of the means right now based on the nature of the assets that we are investing in.
-But we are continuing to see strong yields in double digits.
+Yeah, I think, in general, the asset yields that we saw in the quarter are pretty consistent with the yields on closing of transactions last quarter.
+You know, we're not really seeing asset yields jumping into the mid double digits by any stretch of the means right now based on the nature of the assets that that we are investing in but we are continuing to see strong yields in double digits great thank you thank you the next question comes from mark strauss from jp morgan please proceed with your questions mark

+speaker